 The default protocol that NordVPN uses is OpenVPN over TCP.
 It also has servers optimized for things like double VPN, Tor over VPN, anti-DDos, and video streaming.
 DNS leak protection and an internet kill switch are both included – making it one of the most robust VPNs when it comes to encryption parameters.

 The VPN provider has been in the business for over a decade, and as our comprehensive review shows, it is capable of streaming HD video without any lag while also permitting online games with low latency and fast downloads.
-Unlimited torrenting is permitted.
+Unlimited torrenting with no speed caps is permitted.

 - Operates over 180 servers in France, great for unblocking geo-restricted content